 - 7.1 As part of the Local Plan examination process, due regard must be given to the outcomes of the Early Engagement and Publication consultations.
-All feedback received has been considered and the messages from the consultations have been collated and summarised (see Sections 3, 4, 5 and 6 above, along with Appendices 2, 4, 6 and 8). - 7.2 The outcomes of the consultation from all three stages of Regulation 19 Consultation, along with the Early Engagement, will be submitted alongside the draft Local Plan to the Secretary of State.
-These will inform the appointed Planning Inspector and will be considered as the Plan is taken forward through its independent examination.
+All feedback received was considered by the council and the messages from the consultations were collated and summarised (see Sections 3, 4, 5 and 6 above, along with Appendices 2, 4, 6 and 8). - 7.2 The Crawley Borough Local Plan was submitted to the Secretary of State for its independent Examination on 31 July 2023.
+Two Inspectors were appointed to carry out the Examination of the Plan: Mr. David Spencer BA(Hons) DipTP MRTPI and Mr. Glen Rollings BA (Hons) MAUD MRTPI. - 7.3 The outcomes of the consultation from all three stages of Regulation 19 Consultation, along with the Early Engagement, were submitted, in full, alongside the draft Local Plan to the Secretary of State.
+These have informed the appointed Planning Inspectors and have been considered as the Plan has been taken forward through its independent examination. - 7.4 As part of the Local Plan Examination, the council submitted a document which provided the Crawley Borough Council Officer Responses to the Formal Public Consultation Representations 2019 to 20238.
+This included the Regulation 18 (2019) officer responses along with officer responses to the summaries from each of the Regulation 19 consultations carried out in 2020, 2021 and 2023. - 7.5 Examination Hearing Sessions were carried out in two parts: - Part 1 of the hearing sessions were held during the week beginning 20 November 2023.
+Sitting days were held on 21-23 November. - Part 2 of the hearing sessions took place during the weeks beginning 8 January 2024 and 15 January 2024, on 9, 10, 11 and 16 January 2024.